 Coach Buzzard took the fledgling Pitt University program to new heights during his four year coaching tenure playing in both the Central Collegiate Lacrosse Association (CCLA) finals and the Men's Collegiate Lacrosse Association (MCLA) National Tournament for the first time.
 He was named CCLA “Coach of the Year” in both 2012 and 2013.
 Coach Buzzard continues to work in lacrosse leadership as the Director of the CCLA.

-Sara McMullen began first season as the head women's volleyball coach in 2016.
+Sara McMullen began her first season as the head women's volleyball coach of St. Francis University in 2016.
 She came to Loretto after serving as an assistant coach at Wooster College last season.
 She is the seventh head coach in program history.